 While you won't find any upscale martini bars within walking distance, Broad Ripple is a quick drive away, just about 15 minutes.

-Basic shopping: Trader Joe's, Tropical Foods, Costco, Kroger, Mexican supermarket, Goodwill, and an army surplus store.
+Basic shopping: Trader Joe's, Save-A-Lot, Aldi, Tropical Foods, Costco, Kroger, Mexican supermarket, Goodwill, and an army surplus store.

 Close to I-65 and I-465 for road warriors!

 Easy drive about 15-20 minutes to both downtown Indy and Carmel.